-Edema refers to visible swelling caused by a buildup of fluid within tissues.
-When an indentation remains after the swollen skin is pressed, this is called pitting edema.
-The effect may also be noticeable after taking off a tight shoe or stocking.
+Edema is swelling due to a buildup of fluid in tissues.
+Pitting edema is when an indentation remains after pressing swollen skin.
+The effect may also be noticeable after removing a tight shoe or stocking.

 Anyone can have pitting edema, but because some causes are more dangerous than others, it is often a good idea to consult a doctor.